 There are no limits.

-Whether you go for bubble wrap, packing peanuts, “Crinkle” paper or any other type of crazy packaging material mentioned here, make sure that it is harmonized with your general design and branding.
+Whether you go for bubble wrap, packing peanuts, “Crinkle” paper or any other type of crazy packaging material mentioned here, make sure that it works in harmony with your general design and branding.

 Be kind and share some packaging ideas, there must be some cool ones buzzing in your creative mind!
 If you have any, share with us!